UiPath-Services/UiPath-DevOps-Scripts/docs/UiPathCLIGeneric.md

 # UiPathCLIGeneric
  This script is designed for those who know how to work with uipcli.exe and would like to call the cli directly.
- This script will pass the provided paramters as is directly to Uipcli.exe.
+This script will pass the provided parameters as is directly to Uipcli.exe.
 ```PowerShell
 SYNTAX
     .
 'C:\scripts\UiPathCLIGeneric.ps1' <uipcli desired arguments>